 1. Data & Civil Rights.

 IoT devices collect a lot of data.
 Some of them because that is their purpose, for example medical devices measuring insulin levels.
 Others record it to fulfill their task, for example optimising the route a smart vacuum cleaner takes through a house.
-Both creates problems.
+Both create problems.
 Practically, that data needs to be transmitted, stored and processed.
 This is especially challenging for large scale applications in a smart city, as often many different actors collect data, with very different rules for using it or making it available.

 Both these issues are further complicated by privacy concerns: A recent report revealed that smart vacuums sent detailed maps of homes to their manufacturer.
 Connected devices can give police helpful capabilities to fight crime effectively, but this also creates a huge burden on the government to responsibly use the data collected and the capacity for surveillance.
 Similarly, recent attempts by private companies to build or run smart cities have been criticised.